KunLabAI/KunAvatar/README_EN.md

    - Pull the models you need: `ollama pull gemma3`

 2. **Create admin account**
+Option 1: Command execution to create an administrator account
 ```bash
 cd kunavatar/scripts
 node init-admin.js
 ```

+Option 2: Create an administrator account on the page
+Note: After the application starts, visit the http://localhost:3000/register page to create the administrator account.

 ### Basic Usage